-A recurring decimal is a fraction which gives a number that can divided forever.
-For example, `frac(2)(3)` gives a result of 0.66666... which can continue forever.
+A recurring decimal is a fraction which gives a decimal number that gfoes on forever.
+For example, `frac(2)(3)` gives a result of 0.66666... (and continues forever).

-To show that it is a recurring decimal, the first 6 is shown with a dot above it, and this indicates that this digit repeats forever: `0.dot6`.
+Rather than write 0.666666... forever, and to show that it is a recurring decimal, the first 6 is shown with a dot above it.
+This dot indicates that this digit repeats forever: `0.dot6`.

 If a number recurs in pairs, then a dot is placed above the repeating digits: